open-source-bootcamp/bootcamp-guide/how-to-run-this-event.md

 * Provide food if possible, otherwise attendees will need to be instructed to bring their own food.
 Even if you provide food, ensure any attendees who bring their own food are welcomed and provided with cutlery, plates etc. If you can't provide a range of drinks, always provide water.
 * An event sponsor, such as a local tech company can be helpful here in paying for food.
 They make ask to present something about their company in return, and this can be ok if it is relevant to the audience.
 For example, tech recruiters like to sponsor events in the hope of finding talent that they can find jobs for.
 * If you do provide food, try to accommodate as many dietary requirements as possible.
 Include vegetarian and vegan food, as well as gluten and dairy free options.
 Clearly label these and ensure attendees don't cross contaminate (for example using a knife with pepperoni on it to cut a vegetarian pizza).
+Be transparent on your food options so attendees know up front if their dietary requirements will be met.
+It's also worth asking your audience if possible if they have any dietary requirements.
 * Avoid providing alcohol, even for the end of the day.
-This excludes attendees who avoid alcohol.
+This excludes attendees who avoid alcohol, and can require additional checks around legal drinking ages or security if someone overindulges.
 * Be conscious of cultural requirements around food, such as periods of fasting.
 * Some attendees may wish to leave during times food is served.
 Make sure everyone knows what time the next portion of the day will resume so they can return in time.